Evian-Zhang/static-keys/docs/en/src/internal-design.md

 }
 ```

 To construct such jump entry at static branch, we use the following inline assembly instruction (take x86-64 for example).
-When using `static_branch_likely!` and `static_branch_unlikely`, the following code snippet will be generated (details may be different).
+When using `static_branch_likely!` and `static_branch_unlikely!`, the following code snippet will be generated (details may be different).

 ```rust, ignore
 'my_label {